 Development Regulations Amendments

-The Town of Bel Air's Planning Commission has recommended updates to the Development Regulations based on the 2016 Bel Air Comprehensive Plan.
+The Town Board of Commissioners approved recommend updates to the Development Regulations at its April 3rd Town Board Meeting.
 To review the amendments by section, click on any link below:

 Article II: Administration and Enforcement